dajiaji/hpke-js/CONTRIBUTING.md

 published with `npm publish` or similar commands.
 This task is essential for releasing new versions of the library to npm.

+- `deno task npm-build`: Build npm packages for all modules using dnt

+The `deno task npm-build` command performs the npm package build process for all modules in the workspace.
+This is part of the full `deno task npm` pipeline and handles the conversion of Deno modules to npm-compatible packages.
+It runs the individual `npm-build` task for each package, which uses the [dnt](https://github.com/denoland/dnt) tool to transform TypeScript code into both ESM and CommonJS formats suitable for npm distribution.

+- `deno task minify`: Generate minified versions of all packages

+The `deno task minify` command creates minified JavaScript files for all packages in the workspace.
+This task runs the individual `minify` task for each package, which generates optimized, production-ready minified files suitable for browser environments.
+The minified files are saved to the corresponding npm package directories with `.min.js` extensions and can be used for CDN distribution or direct browser inclusion.

+- `deno task dry-publish`: Test npm package publishing without actually publishing

+The `deno task dry-publish` command simulates the npm publishing process for all packages without actually publishing them to the npm registry.
+This is useful for verifying that packages are properly structured and contain all necessary files before performing an actual release.
+It runs `npm pack --dry-run` for each package, which validates the package contents and shows what would be included in the published package.

 ### Code Quality

 The project enforces code quality through the `deno task test` command, which